-A second piece of information that appears to be coming into focus at this point is that the Pacific Ocean is showing strengthening El Niño conditions – this means the ocean surface temps near the equator are warmer than average.
-It’s part of the larger ENSO phenomenon and its counterpart is La Niña.
-Have trouble remembering the difference between La Niña and El Niño?
-Keep Reading.
-Below is an article from the archives that lays out ENSO and what it means for your ski season.
+This fall, the Pacific Ocean shows strengthening La Niña conditions – this means the ocean surface temps near the equator are cooler than average.
+Have trouble remembering the difference between La Niña and El Niño and their respective influence on the weather in your local ski stash?
+Keep reading.
+Below is an article from the Off-Piste Mag archives that lays out the details about ENSO and what it means for your ski season.
 It originally appeared in Off-Piste Magazine Issue 38.

 It’s the subject of pre-season fantasies and anxieties alike: Will El Niño bring a ski season for the ages, or one to be forgotten?
 Do you find that there’s a mystique surrounding the phenomenon and what it has to do with your powder prospects?
 Perhaps you and your touring partners have discussed it between breaths on the uptrack.
-We offer you a foundation on which to base your ski-related musings as we examine El Niño and take a look toward our up-and-coming 2008-09 ski season.
+We offer you a foundation on which to base your ski-related musings as we examine El Niño/La Niña and its potential affects on your ski season.

 Who is “The Niño,” and what does he have to do with your ski season?
 A 1997 episode of “Saturday Night Live” featured Chris Farley as a personified El Niño informing the viewing public that, “El Niño is Spanish for [dramatic pause] The Niño!”
 Well, he’s close.
 The climatological phenomenon known as El Niño got its name because of the time of year it most strongly affected the fishing industry off the coasts of Ecuador and Peru – around Christmas time – every few years.
 Warmer ocean waters replaced the cool, nutrient-rich waters that normally kept schools of fish so abundant.
 So, while it may have meant a lull in the fishing business, it allowed fishermen to be at home with their families for holiday festivities.
 Because the arrival of the switch in the weather coincided with the holiday celebrating the arrival of the Christ child, the phenomenon was named for the boy.
 But what is going on during an El Niño event?
 What’s really behind this long-sensationalized deliverer of disastrous weather or droughts?
 And how does it actually affect your ski season?